Doctoral candidate examines how mobile technology may enhance the value and quality of health care

 Kim, in her final year of the Nursing Science and Health-Care Leadership Doctor of Philosophy Degree Program, said she looked for years to find a way to merge her passion to explore the solutions provided by technology with scientific research.

 “For 15 years, I’ve explored doctoral programs,” she said.
 “But the focus was always too narrow, too focused on one discipline or profession.
 I am interested in research that demonstrates the application of technology, in a broad perspective, can improve health.”

 Those perspectives, she said, exist at the Betty Irene Moore School of Nursing.
 Over the past four years, Kim emerged as a leader within health technology.
-She realized a number of achievements including co-founding the Interprofessional Health Informatics Student Special Interest group at UC Davis Health System, receiving a $5,000 Northern California Health Information and Management Systems Society scholarship.
+She realized a number of achievements including co-founding the Interprofessional Health Informatics Student Special Interest group at UC Davis Health System and receiving a $5,000 Northern California Health Information and Management Systems Society scholarship.
 Kim published several articles in journals such as Medical Care and Nursing Outlook.
 In addition, she presents and moderates at conferences and workshops around the country.

 “I’ve never had this degree of professional success before and I attribute that greatly to the Betty Irene Moore School of Nursing,” Kim said.

 “Being here, learning in this group environment fuels my enthusiasm.
 I am confident that I can be a part of effective change.”

 With master’s degrees in both public health and business administration, Kim is one of the few doctoral candidates at the school who is not a registered nurse.
 Kim teaches at San Francisco State University while also pursuing her doctorate.
 Prior to that position, she worked as a clinic manager.
 In that role, she led a team that streamlined and automated health-records technology and processes for two merging medical groups.
 Kim also founded her own company to automate referrals and processes at hospitals.
 She and her team created a product that linked primary-care physicians, clinics and hospitals.